sameetpatil5/agro-diagnose-ai/docs/AgroDiagnoseAI.md

 Even Training a simple CNN model is a much more time consuming process ~0.33 GPU hours.
 Which is significant because its possible we will need to training multiple modals.
 This is important because the current model has only 7M parameters but while using transfer learning the parameters scale significantly around 24M parameters which is 3x the normal CNN.

-Right now the Plan is you take inspirations form the models online form research papers and the layers used in the transfer learning models to craft a custom CNN with relatively low parameters.
+For Custom CNN models, the architecture should balance simplicity and performance by minimizing parameters while retaining sufficient capacity to learn complex features.
 But we do need to test the transfer learning models especially MobileNet, InceptionV3, EfficientNetB4.
 ResNet50 has been proved to be inefficient consistently in many articles and papers.
 But we can still test it if we get time.

 #### Custom CNN Models:
 1. **Custom CNN 1:**